Last Updated on

-This all spawned an idea.
+All of this spawned an idea.
 I was reflecting on the whole experience, talking with Amanda about it while we rode home.
 Travelling on the back roads has dramatically altered my thought process on how I travel – and how I live my daily life.
-While I used to look at the trip to and from my destination as a dreary hurdle to slog through during vacation, as something that I wanted to be over as quickly as possible… the journey itself is now as much a part of the entire experience as the vacation I’m heading to.
+While I used to look at the trip to and from my destination as a dreary hurdle to slog through during vacation, something that I wanted to be over as quickly as possible… the journey itself is now as much a part of the entire experience as the vacation I’m heading to.

 This train of thought ended up with the idea to start a blog.
 A place for people to share experiences, pictures, suggestions, and thoughts.
 A place for us to encourage each other to get off the highway and explore the byways and back roads.
 I feel like many Americans just aren’t doing this anymore when they travel – the journey is no longer a part of the vacation.
 It’s a wasted day both ends of your trip: “let’s just get there (and home) as quickly as possible, cramming some in cheap fast food, maybe sleeping at some boring chain hotel and getting back on the road” … instead of exploring roadside stops and local family restaurants and businesses along the way.

 Unfortunately, this altered mindset is also visible in the towns and places you pass through: you see a number of restaurants and businesses that are closed down, boarded up, or are for sale.
 Family-run operations are going out of business because people just aren’t passing through often enough for them to make a living.